PDF417/pdf417-ios/README.md

     // Use only if necessary because it slows down the recognition process [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPAllowNullQuietZone];

+    // Set this to true to allow scanning barcodes with inverted intensities (i.e. white barcodes on black background)
+    // NOTE: this options doubles the frame processing time [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPAllowInverseBarcodes];

 	// You can set orientation mask for allowed orientations, default is UIInterfaceOrientationMaskAll [coordinatorSettings setValue:[NSNumber numberWithInt:UIInterfaceOrientationMaskAll] forKey:kPPHudOrientation];